 Rylance’s leading role as a modest and unassuming tailor is one of his most dynamic performances yet.
 Despite his subtle facial expressions and soft-spoken demeanor, his powerful presence never diminishes.
 Burling is a compelling figure–you continuously root for him even with the lingering feeling that there is more to this seemingly simple man.
 Rylance is able to showcase his ability to portray a man who pretends to be unaware of what is going on while simultaneously grinding his gears as events unfold.

 The film also does a superb job in slowly unraveling its characters’ secrets and motives.
 The difference in the relationship types is key to the plot.
 We can sense the loyalty and fondness between the perky Mable and meek Leonard, as they display a sort of surrogate father and daughter relationship.
-In contrast, we see the level of mistrust agitation between the other twosome featured in the film: the ambitious and driven Francis and headstrong, impetuous Richie.
+In contrast, we see the level of mistrust and agitation between the other twosome featured in the film: the ambitious and driven Francis and the headstrong, impetuous Richie.
 While both work for Richie’s father, there is an evident sense of power struggle as Roy Boyle’s (Simon Russell Beale) “number two.”
-Moore utilizes the positive and negative feelings the characters’ have towards one another to incite action and discover each character’s intentions.
+Moore utilizes the positive and negative feelings the characters have towards one another to incite action and discover each character’s intentions.

 With each line delivered like a punch, there’s an apprehension that sets in as you realize an unpredictable reaction will follow.
 The viewer is left second-guessing as to whether the objectives are clear, creating an atmosphere of distrust and anticipation until the film’s resolution.

 The Outfit is an impeccable mystery thriller that easily provides one of the best performances of the year.
 It’s a suspenseful journey you’ll be all too glad to partake in.
 With its entertaining cast and unique storytelling, director Graham Moore has crafted a film with the care and dedication that would make any decades-trained cutter swell with pride.